AminMez/DSCI-midterm2-prep/README.md

-# Titanic-Analysis

-Using Knn to predict survived and died passenger in titanic
+# These are the materials used to prepare for midterm 2